Clinical Service Improvement Program

 Are you a junior doctor, nurse, midwife or allied health professional looking to develop your leadership and service improvement skills?
 Have you ever wanted to lead a project at your hospital but haven't had the time or knowledge of how or where to start?

-Previously known as the Medical Service Improvement Program, this program is open to nursing, midwifery, allied health and resident and registrar medical staff across many metro and regional sites.
+Previously known as the Medical Service Improvement Program, this program is open to nursing, midwifery, allied health, dental and medical (residents and some registrars) across many metro and regional sites.

 As part of WA Health’s commitment to clinical leadership, the Institute for Health Leadership is offering this opportunity for junior clinicians to undertake a service improvement project, enabling them to acquire skills and experience in leadership and change management.